gerwitz/hgc-v12/src/site/writing/2003/2003-09-26-code-audience.md

 - work
 content-tags:
 - programming
-- fave
 ---

 I just ran across a great essay from Bruce Eckel in reaction to a summit he attended: [The Ideal Programmer][1].
 He makes several great points, but his first is why I'm noting it here.

    [1]: http://mindview.net/WebLog/log-0038